cqc2/pc-tunnel/README.md

 # pc-tunnel
 This project is used for processing pointcould data of tunnel.
 It contains the most common methods which you can modify for individual needs.
 All code was tested in MATLAB2017a. <br>
-Befour using the program， you should make sure that the input textfile or data is the format of X Y Z I，where  X Y Z is the coordinate and I is the intensity of pointcloud ，like this：<br>
+Befour using the program， you should make sure that the input textfile or data is the format of X Y Z I, where  X Y Z is the coordinate and I is the intensity of pointcloud , like this：<br>

 0.0000 27455.0000 4.0600 139<br>
 0.0000 27455.0000 4.0600 137<br>